dedukulakhadeer2003-debug/particle_blockchain/README.md

 The project enables you to:

-Measure the performance of custom PoW execution loops, including optimized nonce-range division Observe how difficulty adjusts under fast or delayed mining intervals Benchmark mining throughput, hash distribution quality, and segmented-nonce mining strategies Stress-test consensus logic by altering validation paths, timing rules, or hashing constraints Safely extend or break chain components to analyze behavior under extreme edge-cases Prototype digital-asset or application-layer features on top of a secure, fully validated PoW backbone
+- Measure the performance of custom PoW execution loops, including optimized nonce-range division
+- Observe how difficulty adjusts under fast or delayed mining intervals
+- Benchmark mining throughput, hash-distribution quality, and segmented-nonce mining strategies
+- Stress-test consensus logic by altering validation paths, timing rules, or hashing constraints
+- Safely extend or break chain components to analyze behavior under extreme edge-cases
+- Prototype digital-asset or application-layer features on top of a secure, fully validated PoW backbone

 The system incorporates the full set of chain-integrity protections used in PoW networks — parent-hash verification, difficulty gating, deterministic hashing, and block-level security checks — all of which have been validated through performance and stability tests.